JosepeCode101/MyFirstWeb3.0Application/README.md

 Also install Tailwind CSS: https://tailwindcss.com/docs/installation

-# How to start build your Web 3.0
 1 - Create 2 folders, 'client', where we will host our React Application, and 'smart contract' for our solidity code.
 2 -